carlos-vf/Deep-Learning/theory/YOLO_history.md

 ## YOLOv2 (2016)

 The main idea is to improve recall and localization of YOLOv1 while maintaining classification accuracy.

+The main change is considered to be the introduction of anchors.
+This is done to better handle objects at different scales and aspect ratios.

 Since they want to keep the model fast they don't want to just scale up the network.
 Instead, they apply various ideas to the YOLOv1 network:
 - **Batch normalization**: each activation is shifted and rescaled so that the mean and variance across the batch are the same and can be learned by the network, this method can help regularize the model.
 This way, they **remove the dropout method** (since its purpose was regularization too).
 - **High resolution classifier**: instead of training a classifier on $224 \times 224$ images and then train an object detector on $448 \times 448$ images, in between they add a step where a new classifier is fine-tuned on $448 \times 448$ images.
 This way the network doesn't change at the same time the resolution and the task to perform.
 - **Convolutional with anchor boxes**: instead of predicting coordinates of the boxes, they predict offset w.r.t. anchor boxes previously defined.
 To do so they eliminate one pooling layer (higher resolution) and change input so that the output is going to have $13$ cells.
 The output in this case is a feature map (equivalent to a channel) that contains the offsets.
-They want an odd number so that there is only one cell in the center of the image.
+They want an odd number of output cells so that there is only one cell for the center of the image.
 Also the boxes in one grid cell can predict different classes (in YOLOv1 they all had to predict the same class).
 - **Dimension clusters**: To apply the anchor boxes we would need to hand pick their dimension.
 To choose them they run k-means clustering on the bounding boxes of the training set.
 Each cluster is a proposal anchor box, so it represents the number of boxes that will be used as prior.
 - **Direct location prediction**: If they just applied anchor boxes and offset prediction then the originally predicted boxes can end up anywhere, leading to high instability in the predictions.
 Instead, they use anchor boxed but they make the prediction of the center of the boxes be relative to the grid cell dimension.
 This way the final boxes will not be too far from the prior ones (where the prior are the anchor boxes).
 - **Fine-grained features**: they add a passthrough layer that is concatenated with a subsequent lower resolution layer.
 They are of the same dimension but they are concatenated as many channels.